Check RSS feed of GCDI site

 Just FYI, the privacy setting on your Commons dev environment looks like it is set to fully public, so your blog feed is showing up on the home page of the Commons.
 If you choose any other privacy setting, it won't show up in the sitewide feed.
 Not a big deal, but just wanted to give you a heads-up.

-#12 Updated by Chris Caruso over 6 years ago
+#12 Updated by Chris Caruso almost 7 years ago

 I've incorporated the RSS feeds into the front page of the live ARC site here:

 And the GCDI RSS feed still has intermittent problems.
 It sometimes (but not always) produces the error "No items, feed is empty.…" instead of displaying the feeds.
 Usually a simple browser refresh solves the problem, but I have some concerns about first impressions.
 None of the other feeds I am pulling seem to be having problems.
 Thanks for any help.

-#13 Updated by Boone Gorges over 6 years ago
+#13 Updated by Boone Gorges almost 7 years ago

 - Status changed from Rejected to Reporter Feedback